alkhasov/learn/README.md

 I already know how to write common html tags and css styles, but for improving speed and convenience I started learning Pug template engine and Stylus stylesheet preprocessor.

+#### 09 ¬ Regular Expressions

+Powerful and painful.
+Hate when can't quickly write regexp that I want, love when regexp work extaclty like I need.

 ## React

 _For this learning part each step will be in one folder (react), but steps of journey like earlier will declared below_